didslm/file-upload-wrapper/README.md

 }
 ```

-### Checks
+### Validation
-Currently there are the following checks that you can use
+Currently, there are the following checks that you can use

 `Type`

 Check for file types (png, jpg, gif)
 ```php
 new FileType([Type::PNG, Type::JPEG, Type::GIF])